 This field is filled out automatically.
 It is referenced from the same row and column in the previous sections.

 This field is filled out automatically.
+It is referenced from the same row and column in the previous sections.

-It appears in Section B and D, and is referenced from the Certificate of Compliance (CF1R), which must be completed prior to this document.
+This field is filled out automatically.
+It appears in Section B and C, and is referenced from the Certificate of Compliance (CF1R), which must be completed prior to this document.
 This value may be overwritten in this document but valid discrepancies with the CF1R are uncommon.
 Overwriting the default value will automatically flag this entry and subject it to additional scrutiny by QA and enforcement personnel.

 Enter the R-value of the installed supply ducts.
 This value is verified against the minimum value shown in Section C. The installed R-value must be greater than or equal to the required minimum R-value.

 This field is filled out automatically.
-It appears in Section B and D, and is referenced from the Certificate of Compliance (CF1R), which must be completed prior to this document.
+It appears in Section B and C, and is referenced from the Certificate of Compliance (CF1R), which must be completed prior to this document.
 This value may be overwritten in this document but valid discrepancies with the CF1R are uncommon.
 Overwriting the default value will automatically flag this entry and subject it to additional scrutiny by QA and enforcement personnel.

 Enter the R-value of the installed return ducts.
 This value is verified against the minimum value shown in Section C. The installed R-value must be greater than or equal to the required minimum R-value.

-The duct system is exempt from the minimum R-value requirement if all of the ducts are located entirely within conditioned space.
-If indicated as such in the previous columns, the user may select “yes” to indicate the exemption.
-Note: Selecting “yes” may subject the duct system to additional HERS verification.
+The duct system may be qualified for exemptions from the minimum R-value requirement if all of the ducts are located entirely within conditioned space.
+There are also exemptions for ducts located in interior wall cavities, and for ducts located entirely in conditoned space.
+The user may select from available choices to indicate the exemption.
+Note: Selecting Ducts ≥R4.2 entirely in conditioned space will subject the duct system to additional HERS verification.

 For newly constructed systems taking the performance credit for better than default air flow or fan efficacy, field verification of these criteria is required and this field is filled out automatically.
 Otherwise, the user may pick the appropriate choice.
 Refer to section 150.0(m)13 and Residential Compliance Manual Chapter 4.4 for more information.

-This field is filled out automatically.
-It appears in Section B, and is referenced from the Certificate of Compliance (CF1R), which must be completed prior to this document.
-This value may be overwritten in this document but valid discrepancies with the CF1R are uncommon.
-Overwriting the default value will automatically flag this entry and subject it to additional scrutiny by QA and enforcement personnel.

-Specify the number of air filter devices installed in this space conditioning system.
+Specify the number of air filter devices installed in this indoor unit's duct system.
 Air filter devices installed in completely new systems must be properly sized, as documented in the next section.
 The value entered here will determine the number of rows needed in the following section.

 If the system is of a type that can use one of the Reference Residential Appendix RA3.3 protocols for testing the airflow rate, then enter yes.
-Otherwise enter no.
+Otherwise enter no. Note: the protocol in RA3.3.3.1.5 (Alternative to Compliance with Minimum System Airflow Requirements for Altered Systems) is not one of the protocols that is allowed to be used to justify a "yes" to this question.

 Section J. Installed Air Filter Device Information